by Mike Shea on 22 September 2012

 The biggest and most radical change one can make when travelling light is committing to washing clothes each night in a sink.
 This concept alone reduces the amount of stuff you bring tremendously.
 Think about how many shirts you need to bring for a week of travel.
 Now imagine that number is one.
 One extra shirt is all you need no matter how many days you're on the road.
 Same for socks, same for underwear.
 You wear one set, you pack the other.

 Pants and overshirts can usually go a few days before you have to wash them so you really only need to sink-wash underwear, undershirts, and socks.
-It takes about ten minutes total.
+It takes about ten minutes.
+You can even mix it up with your daily shower by letting the clothes soak in soapy water while you're showering and then rinsing them out in the shower while you're still in it.

-I know, this isn't really the right place for it, but if you want to shed weight from your bags, try shedding it from your middle.
-Travel becomes so much easier when you're not overewight.
-Thought I've lost 50 pounds in the past year, I could sure stand to lose 50 more and it's the most efficient weight I can cut to travel lighter.
+I know, this isn't really the right place for it, but if you want to shed weight from your bags, try shedding it from your body.
+Travel becomes so much easier when one isn't overweight.
+Though I've lost 40 pounds over the last couple of years, I could sure stand to lose 60 more and it's the most efficient weight I can cut to travel lighter.
 If a million health reasons aren't a good excuse, consider the efficiency gained in travel and leisure activities.

 Good travel clothes are light-weight, versatile, and durable.
 They're also usually expensive.
 Many items should be dual or multi-use.
 Convertible pants, shirts with sleeves that roll up and work well both buttoned and unbuttoned are examples.